sunnykatiyar50/Tab-Anchor/README.md

 ## 🛡️ Tab close protection

-If a hard-locked tab is closed, the extension automatically reopens it in the same window and re-applies the lock.
+If a locked tab (hard **or** soft) is closed, the extension automatically reopens it in the same window at its pinned URL and re-applies the lock.
 An **orange banner** confirms: *"Tab closing blocked by Tab Anchor — this tab has been restored to its locked URL."* It auto-dismisses after **2 seconds**.

+The tab is also restored to its original tab group (or a new group with the same name and colour if the original was deleted).

 > **Note:** if the entire browser window is closed, Tab Anchor does not reopen the tab.
 The lock is simply removed.